maykinmedia/django-simple-certmanager/docs/quickstart.rst

 Upload the TLS certificate from the Certificate Authority (CA) to the ``Certificate Signing Request`` instance to verify it and store it in the database.

+Once signed, the signing request can not be modified anymore and can be safely deleted.

 The ``Certificate`` instance will then contain the certificate and the private key if valid.

 **Programmatically**